International Research on Working Children

 The Amsterdam-based foundation for International Research on Working Children (IREWOC) was established in 1992 in order to generate more research on child labour.
 It has developed into a professional organization which is closely in touch both with the academic world and with development practitioners.
-IREWOC looks at the issue of child labour from the perspective of child rights and with a focus on the socio-cultural and economic environment.
+IREWOC looks at the issue of child labor from the perspective of child rights and with a focus on the socio-cultural and economic environment.

-It seeks to understand the reasons, based on economic necessity, why many children work, and takes a strong position in favour of abolition while making a distinction between (light forms of) child work and child labour.
+It seeks to understand the reasons, based on economic necessity, why many children work, and takes a strong position in favour of abolition while making a distinction between (light forms of) child work and child labor.